 The St. Louis Audubon Society actively works to restore public lands in the St. Louis region for the benefit of native wildlife, including pollinators.
 Efforts have included invasive plant removal, watershed cleanups, wetland restoration and native plant demonstration garden installations.
 Founded in 1915, St. Louis Audubon shares the National Audubon vision to create a community connection to nature through education and conservation.
 With a focus on birds, St. Louis Audubon provides the general public with field trips, classroom education programs, scholarships, education seminars and hands-on habitat restoration opportunities.
 St. Louis Audubon represents over 3,000 members in the greater St. Louis metropolitan area.

 The St. Louis County Parks has launched a new initiative: Project Pollinator.
 The project is partnered with The Butterfly House and St. Louis County Libraries.
 The goals of this project include educating the public, providing demonstration gardens and challenging municipalities to plant gardens in public spaces.
 They have restored prairies and enhanced parks with butterfly and pollinator forage.
 St. Louis County Parks believe in restoring habitat by introducing host plants and forage for native pollinators.
-One of their commitments lies with the creating a future for monarch butterflies by building a wildlife oasis filled with natives and milkweed.
+St. Louis County Parks has also pioneered Pollinator Pantry, a program that, among other things, offers pollinator-friendly food plant suggestions suitable for home landscape use.

 St. Louis County Parks Children’s Garden Club is proud to be part of the larger movement to save the monarch.
 They helped launch Project Pollinator in 2016,conduct education programs on pollinators.The St. Louis County Parks launched their outreach education, recognition with the startup of Pollinator Pantry program with a full season food plant guide that featured the 20 most common butterflies.
 Nearly 35, 000 guides were distributed, and many providers, producers and promoters were awarded last year.
 Their annual youth summer camp that features monarch education for various age groups.
 The year-round children’s garden club meets monthly and often features monarch education.